 You can find details about the program layout on the department`s website (de).

 Topical Modules – Minors

-In addition to the broad course plan, students select two topical modules from an elective catalogue: marketing, private law, ergonomics, applied geography, neuropsychology and clinical psychology, animal physiology and neurobiology, psychoacoustics, sociology, and linguistics and communications.
+In addition to the broad course plan, students select a topical module from an elective catalog of offers from other disciplines: marketing, ergonomics, applied geography, psychoacoustics, sociology, and linguistics and communications.
 Furthermore there are language and rhetoric courses and the required hours as test subjects.

 During their studies students must complete a full time internship lasting six weeks.
 The internship must be supervised by a psychologist – Diplom or Master – and can be distributed among different internships.